awsdocs/amazon-ec2-user-guide/doc_source/recycle-bin-working-with-rules.md

 ## Create a retention rule<a name="recycle-bin-create-rule"></a>

-To create a retention rule, you must specify:
+When you create a retention rule, you must specify the following required parameters:
++ The resource type that is to be protected by the retention rule\.
++ The resources that are to be protected by the retention rule\.
+You can create retention rules at the tag level and the Region level\.
+  + To create a tag\-level retention rule, specify the resource tags that identify the resources to protect\.
+You can specify up to 50 tags for each rule, and add the same tag key and value pair to a maximum of five retention rules\.
+  + To create a Region\-level retention rule, do not specify any tag key and value pairs\.
+In this case, all resources of the specified type are protected\.
++ The period to retain the resources in the Recycle Bin after they are deleted\.
+The period can be up to 1 year \(365 days\)\.

+You can also specify the following optional parameters:
 + An optional name for the retention rule\.
 The name can be up to 255 characters long\.
 + An optional description for the retention rule\.
 The description can be up to 255 characters long\.
 **Note**
 We recommend that you do not include personally identifying, confidential, or sensitive information in the retention rule description\.
-+ The resource type that is to be protected by the retention rule\.
-+ Resource tags that identify the resources that are to be retained in the Recycle Bin\.
-You can specify up to 50 tags for each rule\.
-However, you can add the same tag key and value pair to up to 5 retention rules only\.
-  + To create a tag\-level retention rule, specify at least one tag key and value pair\.
-  + To create an Region\-level retention rule, do not specify any tag key and value pairs\.
-+ The period for which the resources are to be retained in the Recycle Bin after deletion\.
-The period can be up to 1 year \(365 days\)\.
 + Optional retention rule tags to help identify and organize your retention rules\.
 You can assign up to 50 tags to each rule\.

+You can also optionally lock retention rules on creation\.
+If you lock a retention rule on creation, you must also specify the unlock delay period, which can be 7 to 30 days\.
+Retention rules remain unlocked by default unless you explicitly lock them\.

 Retention rules function only in the Regions in which they are created\.
 If you intend to use Recycle Bin in other Regions, you must create additional retention rules in those Regions\.